geekofia/blog/_posts/2019-09-29-fix-device-is-not-certified-by-google.md

 ---
-title: "How to Fix 'Device is not Certified by Google' Error"
+title: "How to Fix Device is not Certified by Google Error"
 author: chankruze
 date: 2019-09-29 05:34:17 +05:30
 categories: [Android, HowTo]